ahm10/impulso/README.md

 - The histogram allows you to visualize the confidence for all predictions, with the correct and incorrect predictions being displayed by blue and red bars respectively.

 - In case the numbers are not workable, for achieving better results, most promising solution is to manually generate more training data.

+#### Entity Extraction

+- rasa test reports recall, precision, and f1-score for each entity type that your trainable entity extractors are trained to recognize.

+- Only trainable entity extractors, such as the DIETClassifier and CRFEntityExtractor are evaluated by rasa test.

 ## Tensorboard visualization test - To validate the training cycle accuracy
 1. Enable tensorboard logging in `config.yml`.